 Best Airbnb in Las Vegas – Brand New Apartment in the Center of Vegas

 Just 2 minutes from the strip is this swanky apartment on the 9th floor.
 Features the view of the world-famous Bellagio Fountain: must-see for the first time in Vegas.
 With 24-hr check-in, your on your own time here.
 Or should we say time doesn’t exactly exist on this vacation?
+This is one of our favourite vacation rentals in Las Vegas for its location.

 Best Budget Hotel in Las Vegas – The Carriage House